LivingInCyberspace/DOS-to-Linux-Cmd-Interpreter/README.md

 # DOS-to-Linux-Cmd-Interpreter
-Simple bash script that converts a bunch of DOS commands to their equivalent Linux commands
+Simple bash script that converts a bunch of DOS commands to their equivalent Linux commands.